Copywriting for Amazon: Why Intent Matters

 They completely miss the mark on what’s MOST important – the customer.

 Copywriting for Amazon can be tricky but it’s not rocket science either.
-All you gotta do is understand the person making the purchasing decision.
+All you have to do is understand the person making the purchasing decision.

 Let’s dive into some of the psychology that goes into optimizing a listing for customer intent.